Fair Cadora Family Law Image Request A Consultation

 Child support obligations in San Diego are governed by California state law.
 In general, both parents have a legal responsibility to financially support their child or children, regardless of whether they are married or not.
 In California, both parents are equally responsible for taking care of their children’s needs.

-Child support obligations are based on both parents’ incomes, certain expenses that are paid for the benefit of the children, and the number of overnights that each parent enjoys.
+Obligations are based on both parents’ incomes, certain expenses that are paid for the benefit of the children, and the number of overnights that each parent enjoys.
 Child support is designed to assist the receiving party in covering the children’s reasonable needs.
-The primary goal is to not dampen the children’s quality of life following a divorce.
+The primary goal is to allow the child to share in the standard of living of both parents in each household.

 Calculating Child Support in California